Wilzzu/TwitchDropsManager/README.md

-# Twitch Drops Manager
+<h1 align="center">Twitch Drops Manager</h1>

-Easily access all your available Twitch drops and see their current status straight under the stream window.
+<p align="center">Easily access all your available Twitch drops and see their current status straight under the stream.</p>

 ## Features

-- See all your available Twitch drops in a list under the stream window
+- See all your available Twitch drops in a list under the stream
 - Automatically refresh drops status
 - Automatically claim drops
 - Show time left in minutes or percentage